Welcome to the world of sustainable fashion!

 Check out our ethical fashion guide for more on this.

-Fair trade, on the other hand, is a movement that aims to ensure that the workers involved in producing goods and materials are paid fairly for their efforts.
+Fair trade is a movement that aims to ensure that the workers involved in producing goods and materials are paid fairly for their efforts.

 They also seek to ensure that these workers have the right to influence the way that they work and are given decent working conditions and treatment while they work.